-Nebraska is a stunning state in the midwestern region of the US.
+Nebraska is a stunning state in the midwestern region of the United States.
 Although best known for being home to the Great Plains, Nebraska also has many river valleys, mountain ranges, and forests which are all teeming with wildlife.
 In fact, there is an incredibly diverse range of animals that live in the state.
 Therefore, if you’re out and about in Nebraska, then you might want to know what some of the biggest animals are that you might encounter.
-So join us as we discover the largest animals in Nebraska and where you’ll find them!
+So, join us as we discover the largest animals in Nebraska and where you’ll find them!

 1. American Burying Beetle

 With an estimated 30,000 species of insects in Nebraska, there is bound to be a variety of sizes, but one of the largest is undoubtedly the American burying beetle.
 Also known as the giant carrion beetle, they are critically endangered and endemic to North America.
 American burying beetles are 0.98 to 1.8 inches long and have shiny black bodies with distinctive reddish-orange markings.
 As their name suggests, these beetles like to bury themselves into the soil to overwinter.
-Incredibly, they are one of the few species of beetle which actively care for their young.
+Incredibly, they are one of the few species of beetle that actively cares for their young.
 American burying beetles typically feed on decaying plants and animals.
-Nebraska is one of only 6 states that they occur in, and they can be found in prairies, scrubland, woodlands, and forest edges.
+Nebraska is one of only six states that they occur in, and they can be found in prairies, scrubland, woodlands, and forest edges.

-Although many of the largest animals in Nebraska are mammals, it is important not to forget about the reptiles either.
+Although many of the largest animals in Nebraska are mammals, it is important not to forget about the reptiles.
 Bullsnakes are the largest snakes native to Nebraska and typically reach 4 to 6 feet long, although individuals measuring more than 8 feet have been recorded.
 They are a subspecies of the gopher snake and are yellowish brown with white, brown, black, or red blotches.
 Bullsnakes are non-venomous and kill by constriction.
 They feed on a range of rodents, birds, and lizards.
 They typically live in prairies and fields near rocky hillsides, and in Nebraska, they can be found in any such habitats across the state.

 3. Bald Eagle